geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

     T m_value;
 };
 ```
 In order to observe something, an `ObservedValueTemplated` object is generated.
-Moreover, thanks to inheritance mechanisms, the observers works only with `ObservedValue` objects.
-This simplify the overall API and it preserves the intended functionalities.
+Moreover, thanks to inheritance mechanisms, the observer works only with `ObservedValue` objects.
+This simplifies the overall API and it preserves the intended functionalities.
 In order to retrieve the observed value we just need to call the appropriate getter:

 ```c++
 ObservedValue obs;